breakbottle/blog/drafts/you-should-protect-your-app-secrets.md

 # You should protect your app secrets!

-In every application, there are configurations that usually contain some type of secret(s) that needs to be protected.
-Every team should be using source control to keep track of the current version of their code.
-I've noticed there are teams that store these secrets in code that is saved into source control for anyone to view.
-One of the most popular public source control is Git->GitHub, which allows developers to save their projects publicly for anyone to view.
-One could imagine how insecure an app is when you see a connection string or worse yet, an API key for a popular resource just waiting for someone to grab up.
+Security is a concern for applications that use secret(s) to integrate with other services.
+Source Control, the tool used to keep track of code, will reveal these secrets(s) if posted publicly for anyone to view.
+One of the most popular public Source Control tools is Git->GitHub, which allows developers teams to use its public platform.
+Although private options are available for GitHub, many projects uses the public version.
+One could then imagine how insecure an app is when you see a connection string or worse yet, an API key for a popular resource just waiting for someone to grab up.
 Shouldn't we protect this confidential information?

 ## So how do you keep your secrets safe?